École polytechnique: From post-war to today

 In 1944, the School was again placed under the administration of the Ministry of War.
 In 1970, the School became a state-sponsored civilian institution under the auspices of the Ministry of Defence.
 The first female students were admitted in 1972.
 One woman, Anne Chopinet, was class valedictorian.
 In 1976, the School moved from the center of Paris to Palaiseau, in the southern suburbs.
 In 1985, it began awarding doctoral degrees.
 In 1994, the bicentennial celebration was presided over by President François Mitterrand.
-In 1995, a new entrance exam was set up for international students and in 2000, the Ingénieur Polytechnicien was extended from 3 to 4 years.
+In 1995, a new entrance exam was set up for international students and in 2000, the Ingénieur polytechnicien program was extended from 3 to 4 years.